Optical music recognition: Datasets

 The development of OMR systems benefits from test datasets of sufficient size and diversity to ensure the system being developed works under various conditions.
-However, due to legal reasons and potential copyright violations, it is challenging to compile and publish such a dataset.
+However, for legal reasons and potential copyright violations, it is challenging to compile and publish such a dataset.
 The most notable datasets for OMR are referenced and summarized by the OMR Datasets project and include the CVC-MUSCIMA, MUSCIMA++, DeepScores, PrIMuS, HOMUS, and SEILS dataset, as well as the Universal Music Symbol Collection.

 French company Newzik took a different approach in the development of its OMR technology Maestria, by using random score generation.
 Using synthetic data helped with avoiding copyright issues and training the artificial intelligence algorithms on musical cases that rarely occur in actual repertoire, ultimately resulting in (according to claims by the company) more accurate music recognition.

 Software

 Academic and open-source software

-Many OMR projects have been realized in academia, but only a few of them reached a mature state and were successfully deployed to users.
-These systems are:
+Open source OMR projects vary significantly, from well developed software such as Audiveris, to many projects that have been realized in academia, but only a few of which reached a mature state and have been successfully deployed to users.
+These systems include: